HewlettPackard/swarm-learning/examples/contrib/cataract-detection/README.md

 ## Preview
 This project uses the Ocular Dataset and data splits have been done.
 More information can be found [here](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
 The ML program, after conversion to Swarm Learning, is in `cataract-detection/model` and is called `cataract.py`.
+It also uses pre-trained model(VGG19) to leverage the concept of transfer learning
 It contains our model integrated with Swarm Learning Framework.

 This project shows the Swarm training of Keras based Machine Learning